slafs/click-utils/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 click-utils tests
-    $ python setup.py test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get tox, just pip install it into your virtualenv.

 6. Commit your changes and push your branch to GitHub::